Nicals/pblog/docs/writing-posts.rst

 ======== ======= ==============================================================

+id       dict    a dctionary mapping environment names to actual post id in
-id       integer id of this post in the web interface.
-If null or not set,
+                 the web interface.
-                 publishing this file will create a new post.
-If not null, an existing post will be created title    string  the title of this post slug     string  a slug to use for this post.
-It is not required to be a unique value
+title    string  the title of this post slug     string  a slug to use for this post.
+It is not required to be a unique
+                 value